OpenLake/Activity-Tracker/.github/CONTRIBUTING_GUIDELINES.md

   npm i -g pnpm
   ```

-- Open your terminal in your current working directory (i.e, `Cross-Platform-Activity-Tracker`) and run the following command to install all dependencies for the project
+- Open your terminal in your current working directory (i.e, `Activity-Tracker`) and run the following command to install all dependencies for the project

   ```pnpm
   pnpm i